Keerthireddy585/nyc-taxi-airflow-etl/README.md

 # nyc-taxi-airflow-etl
-This project implements an end-to-end ETL pipeline using Apache Airflow (Dockerized) to process large-scale NYC Yellow Taxi trip data
+This project implements an end-to-end, scheduled ETL pipeline using Apache Airflow, orchestrating extract, transform, and load tasks to convert NYC Yellow Taxi trip data into analytics-ready datasets for downstream dashboarding and analysis.
-The pipeline extracts raw data, performs memory-efficient transformations, and prepares clean, analytics-ready data for dashboarding and insights.

 ## Project Overview

 The NYC Taxi ETL Pipeline is designed to demonstrate real-world data engineering practices such as:

+- Scheduled and automated workflow execution using Apache Airflow DAGs
-- Workflow orchestration with Apache Airflow
+- Workflow orchestration and task dependency management with Apache Airflow
 - Handling large datasets efficiently using chunk-based processing
 - Running data pipelines in a Dockerized environment
 - Preparing data for analytics and visualization